feighter09/ExpandingCells/readme.txt

 Each cell also has two buttons in them that are assigned custom functionality that is unique to each cell.

 Me:
-I edited his code to allow varying sizes of the expanded cell.
+I edited his code to allow varying sizes of the expanded cell and did some refactoring for the higher iOSs.
+Clicking the selected cell will collapse it now also.